 Shyness is something that can change with time and effort, but introversion does not necessarily signify whether or not it will be present for the rest of someone’s life.
 Kagan’s study shows that introversion is present from birth and endures throughout adulthood, while shyness may change depending on the individual.
 Shyness begins in infancy, but introversion does not necessarily signify whether or not it will be present for the rest of someone’s life.

 Another common myth is that introverts don’t like to socialize.
 This may be true for some introverts, but others enjoy having deep friendships with only a few people.
 And finally, some people think that introverts can’t handle stress well.
 While it’s true that introverts may feel stressed more easily than extraverts, there are plenty of ways for them to relieve stress.
 So don’t believe the myths introverts are just like everyone else!

-Introverts need time alone to recharge and often feel drained after socializing.
-Here are a few tips for dealing with introverts:
+Introverts need some alone-times to recharge themselves, and they often feel exhausted after socializing.
+Here are a few tips to deal with them:

 Introverts are often misunderstood due to the fact that they tend to be more reserved and less talkative than their extroverted counterparts.
 As a result, people may think introversion is a flaw, but in reality it is just a different way of thinking.

-Some people enjoy being around other people and get their energy from social interactions whereas others prefer to spend time by themselves away from others.
+Some enjoy the social engagement being around other people and get their energy from social interactions whereas others prefer to spend time by themselves away from others.